 Even the expert of best IAS coaching in Delhi can’t answer it in toto.
 And believe me, this has been quite a difficult question to answer, no less than answering the most difficult question of mains examination.
 Because there lies no straightforward answer to this.
 Selected candidates are caught in a dilemma by the aspirants with this question.
 Whether to tell them any specified number of hours or give no numbers at all is the dilemma faced.

 This is really one of the toughest practical problem faced in this journey of preparation.
 Because there have always been some notions of fear attached to this examination which forces the aspirants to raise this question.
 Once having decided to start the Civil Services Exam Preparation, the next phase hangs around the duration of preparation.

 It’s natural to think about our goals and how to go about it.
 How do we approach it?
-How much efforts are required to succeed?
-Will I be able to crack it with this much number of hours being put on daily basis?
-Oh wait, I am in college, I cannot put more than 5-6 hours unlike 10-15 hours being put by candidates involved with full time preparation.
+How many efforts are required to succeed?
+Will I be able to crack it with this much number of hours being put on a daily basis?
+Oh wait, I am in college, I cannot put more than 5-6 hours unlike 10-15 hours being put by candidates involved with full-time preparation.
 I am at disadvantage compared to others.